olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-1.md

 That's the thing you see, we do need an ITO, but hopefully not long enough to be burned though lack of project viabilty or being defrauded.

-I'm going to get into the nitty gritty tomorrow in Part 2 which will be the final part.
+I'm going to get into the nitty gritty tomorrow in Part 2 which will be the penultimate part.

 I'm not going to be stringing it out - I've got a job or lucrative contract to find, so can't be writing on here, all day.